irham0019/apim-openshift/README.md

 <br>

-> Tested in OpenShift v3.6.0 and Kubernetes v1.6.1
+> Tested in OpenShift v3.6.0

-> NFS is tested in Kubernetes v1.6.1